 3 – Add carrots and parsnips and continue to saute for another 5 or so minutes, letting them take on a little brown color.
 Add the flour and stir into veggies.
 Cook for about 1 minute, stirring constantly.

-4 – Add the wine and stir to a thick paste, then add the broth (or water & bouillon) and turn heat up to high.
+4 – Add the wine and stir to a thick paste, then add the broth (or water & bouillon).
+Turn heat up to high and stir everything together.
+Let the liquid come to a boil.
+When it bubbles, turn heat off.
+Taste the broth and add salt and pepper if it needs it (until you are satisfied)

 6 – Place in preheated oven and cook undisturbed for 1 1/4 hours.
 Remove from oven and leave to cool down and settle for 10 minutes.